ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 error, and it could not detect if the expression is something containing a method call which raises an error in it.

-I would have loved to tell you more about @defined?@ but it will not appear again in this book.
+I would have loved to tell you more about `defined?` but it will not appear again in this book.
 What a pity.

 Statements